 In 2017, 14 per cent of the crew for male-led series were women and only two per cent were women of colour, the study found.
 By contrast, on female-led series, the number of women on the crew spiked up to 53 per cent.
 In the few instances where BIPOC women were in charge, eight per cent of creative roles went to Black women and 22 per cent to Indigenous women.

-“Time and again, we’ve shown that women are just as capable as men — all genders are as capable as men — at holding these positions,” said Karen Bruce, executive director of Women in Film Toronto (WIFT), the Toronto branch of a global non-profit that has 40 chapters worldwide dedicated to the development and advancement of women in the screen media industry.
+“Time and again, we’ve shown that women are just as capable as men — all genders are as capable as men — at holding these positions,” said Karen Bruce, executive director of Women in Film Toronto (WIFT), the Toronto branch of a global non-profit with 40 chapters worldwide dedicated to the development and advancement of women in the screen media industry.
 “But typically, men just hire other men.”

 This trend isn’t exclusive to Canada.
 According to a 2017 report published by the Canadian Media Producers Association, studies from around the world have found a similar gender disparity in leadership roles for film and TV shows.
 After collecting data from 14 countries in the global North, including the U.K., France, and Australia, the study found women graduate from postsecondary studies in film and TV at equal rates to men, but rarely advance beyond 20 per cent of representation in decision-making and core creative roles.